- ABOUT US

 Preschool special education services are provided in a variety of ways and locations.
 The services recommended for each student are tailored to meet the individual student’s needs and occur in the least restrictive educational setting in which the student’s needs can be met.

 Services may be provided in the child’s typical preschool setting, such as Head Start, a community-based preschool, a child care setting, or in the home for medically fragile students, or in a specialized setting if intensive services are needed, or a combination of settings.
 Children may receive services as part of a large or small group, or individually.
-BCIU attempts to provide services at various convenient sites located throughout Berks County.
+BICU attempts to provide services as various convenient sites located throughout Berks County.